 What to expect during a Botox treatment

-During an excessive sweating treatment, extremely small injections of Botox are injected into the treated area.
-The treatment typically lasts between ten and twenty minutes and should not cause much pain when performed.
+During an excessive sweating treatment Toronto, extremely small injections of Botox are injected into the treated area.
+The treatment typically lasts between 10 and 20 minutes and should not cause much pain when performed.

 What to expect during a MiraDry treatment